centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-aws-elb.md

 </TabItem>
 <TabItem value="Cloud-Aws-Elb-Network-LoadBalancer-custom" label="Cloud-Aws-Elb-Network-LoadBalancer-custom">

-This host template doesn't have services automatically created.
+This host template doesn't have any associated services.

 </TabItem>
 <TabItem value="Not attached to a host template" label="Not attached to a host template">